Lee Roy Caffey: Personal life

 In early 1994 at age 52, Caffey lost a lengthy battle with colon cancer at MD Anderson Cancer Hospital in Houston.
-He is buried in Milam County at Salty Cemetery, southeast of Thorndale and many former teammates attended his funeral.
-Some of the pall bearers included former NFL greats, Jerry Kramer, Boyd Dowler, Donny Anderson, Tommy Joe Crutcher, Forrest Gregg, and Don Talbert.
+He is buried in Milam County at Salty Cemetery, southeast of his hometown, Thorndale, and many former teammates attended his funeral.
+Some of the pall bearers included former NFL greats Jerry Kramer, Boyd Dowler, Donny Anderson, Tommy Joe Crutcher, Forrest Gregg, and Don and Diron Talbert.
 He was survived by his wife of 33 years, Dana, two daughters, and a son.